chuanqisun/pixel-pusher-online/docs/RFC-20220806-Avatar.md

-- Size: 40px
+- Size: 32px
-  - Aligns with both 8 and 10 based grid
+  - Compatibility with tiling systems from the industry
   - Roughly size of a touchable button on most UIs
   - Enough resolution for details
 - Assets